 *Laboratory incubation replicates. ** Min. and max. values given for control samples, with standard deviations in parentheses.
 Initial moisture content for treatment samples was <1% following air-drying.
-Moisture content was adjusted to 60% of water holding capacity for all Experiment 1 and Experiment 2 samples (Methods), but as WHC was not determined for all of Experiment 3 samples the gravimetric (grav) data is provided instead. *** First enclosure period duration range is only taken from a subset of the samples where it was explicitly reported (n = 4, Hopkins et al. 2012 and Koarashi et al. 2012).
-The duration was reported as an estimate for some samples (1 week, n = 20, Cisneros et al. 2005) or not reported at all for other samples (n = 4, Gaudinski et al. 2000). ∆14C-CO2 and respiration rates from the first enclosure period were only measured for 2 of the 29 control-3 samples (Koarashi et al. 2012).
+Moisture content was adjusted to 60% of water holding capacity for all Experiment 1 and Experiment 2 samples (Methods), but as WHC was not determined for all of Experiment 3 samples the gravimetric (grav) data is provided instead. *** First enclosure period duration range is only taken from a subset of the samples where it was explicitly reported (n = 4, Hopkins et al., 2012 and Koarashi et al., 2012).
+The duration was reported as an estimate for some samples (1 week, n = 20, Cisneros et al., 2006) or not reported at all for other samples (n = 4, Gaudinski et al., 2000). ∆14C-CO2 and respiration rates from the first enclosure period were only measured for 2 of the 29 control-3 samples (Koarashi et al. 2012).
 As we did not find significant differences between ∆14C-CO2 of the 1st and 2nd enclosure periods (Results), we decided to incubate the storage duration samples in Experiment 3 for single enclosure period in order to better control the total amount of CO2 respired.

 were replicated.
 For samples that were not replicated we used the mean of the replicate variance measured across all samples.
 We calculated mean differences between control and treatment samples and the variance of this mean difference, and then determined the pooled mean and variances.
 We calculated pooled statistics separately for forest and grassland soils in Experiments 1 and 2, but pooled across ecosystem type for Experiment 3 as the direction of trend was the same for both forest and grassland soils in Experiment 3 and we only had a limited number of grassland soils (n = 3).